1860 civil conflict in Mount Lebanon and Damascus: Second day

 As most property had been looted and several hundred homes burned down during the first day, there was little property left to plunder on the following day.
 The rioters proceeded to loot Christian shops throughout the city's major bazaars.
 The Christians who remained in the quarter were largely in hiding for fear of attack.
-On the first day, Abd al-Qadir's men had attempted three times to escort the Spanish Fransciscans of Terra Santa to safety, but the Franciscans and a number of their acquaintances did not heed their calls; they were all killed on the second day and their convent was looted and burned.
+On the first day, Abd al-Qadir's men had attempted three times to escort the Spanish Franciscans of Terra Santa to safety, but the Franciscans and a number of their acquaintances did not heed their calls; they were all killed on the second day and their convent was looted and burned.
 A brief lull in the violence began to set in during the first night and the second day.

 Third day

 On 11 July, the violence was renewed after rumors had spread that Christians had shot at a group of Muslims attempting to put out a fire that threatened to spread to the home of a Muslim religious sheikh, Abdallah al-Halabi.
 The Christians had been hired and armed by al-Halabi to guard his home from rioters and mistakenly shot at the group of Muslim fire extinguishers, believing them to be rioters.
 Some of the Muslims were wounded and the Christian shooters were killed.
 The incident raised the intensity of the riots, according to Brant, who wrote that any Christian who was encountered by the mob was killed.
-Kurdish irregulars and local Muslims attempted to storm the home of Abd al-Qadir, where numerous Christians were being sheltered, but Abd al-Qadir emerged from the home with his men and threatened to fire up on them.
+Kurdish irregulars and local Muslims attempted to storm the home of Abd al-Qadir, where numerous Christians were being sheltered, but Abd al-Qadir emerged from the home with his men and threatened to fire upon them.
 The crowds subsequently moved on to several other Muslim homes where Christians were being hidden and the homeowners were threatened to hand over the Christians, hundreds of whom were seized and executed.